novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 ## Create the route for sending notifications

-We also have to create `notification.controller.ts` file inside notification module and create endpoint for sending emails:
+We also have to create `notification.controller.ts` file inside notification module and create endpoint for creating subscribers and sending emails:

 ```ts
 // notification.controller.ts